mmccthomas/Pythonista_games/Utilities/readme.md

 Sync_pythonista_to_cloud
 ------------------------
-Compare the contents of two directories. i use this to sync a local folder in This Ipad with another in On My Ipad/ Pythonista 3
+Compare the contents of two directories.
+I use this to sync a local folder in This Ipad with another in On My Ipad/ Pythonista 3
+Can be modified to compare folders in other locations

 Ocr
 ---